Troy-Kieran/machine-learning-influenza-lethality-ferret/README.md

 R code used for the machine learning portion of:

 Kieran TJ, Sun X, Maines TR, Belser JA.
 Predictive models of influenza A virus lethal disease yield insights from ferret respiratory tract and brain tissues.
-(Accepted June 25, Scientific Reports, 2025).
+(Accepted June 25: In Press, Scientific Reports, 2025).

 This project also includes CSV files for summary data & metrics used to create figures from the manuscript in the "ResultsSummary_Rinputs" directory.